vtexdocs/dev-portal-content/docs/guides/Checkout/customization/checkout-customization-guide.md

 - CSS: *file checkout6-custom.css*
 - JS: *file checkout6-custom.js*

-[block:callout]
-{
-"type": "warning",
-"body": "It is not possible to edit information in HTML body of the page."
+>⚠️ It is not possible to edit information in HTML body of the page.
-}
-[/block]

 ### Import Information

 You can import additional information and files by clicking on the `New` button and then on **File upload**, located in the **Code** tab.

-[block:callout]
-{
-"type": "warning",
-"body": "The action of importing information is not recommended for CSS files and it is prohibited for JS files.
-Using non-standard files can cause side effects, such as your store breaking or stopping your sales."
+>⚠️ The action of importing information is not recommended for CSS files and it is prohibited for JS files.
+Using non-standard files can cause side effects, such as your store breaking or stopping your sales.
-}
-[/block]

 For more information, access [configuring template in the SmartCheckout](https://help.vtex.com/en/tutorial/configurar-template-no-smartcheckout--frequentlyAskedQuestions_599#).

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/checkout-customization-guide-0.PNG)